First in an occasional series

 Nearly everything going into the moving truck would be crammed into a nearby storage unit until Monson ran out of money to pay for it.
 The only possessions she had a firm grasp on were what she could fit into her SUV.

-In two days, Monson and her children would leave their room at Suncoast Hotel and Casino and head toward family in Utah.
+In two days, Monson and her children would leave their room at the Suncoast and head toward family in Utah.
 Nothing about the future seemed clear to her anymore.

 Who would rent to her when she was broke?
-What would she say when they asked why she left her last rental?
+What would she say when people asked why she had left her last rental?

 “You get something on your record and spend the rest of your life trying to prove you’re not that person,” she said.
 “It’s even worse when someone uses your own downfall against you.”